Lab Director

 John Parigger

-John Parigger is a second year clinical psychology student from Manchester, Tennessee.
+John Parigger is a fourth year clinical psychology student from Manchester, Tennessee.

 He graduated from Freed-Hardeman University in 2021 with a B.S. in Psychology.
 John